(Disclosure: Some of the links below may be affiliate links)

 It is sometimes challenging to balance saving money and living sustainably.
 Indeed, if you always try to be cheaper, you sometimes incur a higher environmental footprint.

 I am struggling with this issue myself.
-So, I compiled a list of money-saving tips that will be good for both your wallet and the environment, helping you save money sustainably.
+So, I compiled a list of money-saving tips that will benefit your wallet and the environment, helping you save money sustainably.

 1. Reduce heating